- ORDER: Gruiformes

 - Cool Facts

-- The oldest recorded Purple Gallinule was at least 7 years, 4 months old when it was found in Florida in 1956.
-It had been banded there in 1950.
+- The oldest recorded Purple Gallinule was at least 7 years, 4 months old when it was found in Florida in 1956 where it was originally banded in 1950.